 This site, located on an under-utilized segment of an arterial mainstreet, has the opportunity to provide intensification that will greatly support the existing transit infrastructure as well as the pedestrian and cycling infrastructure that is either present or planned.
-It will connect more people to more places while reducing the need for vehicle trips.
+This is accomplished by seeking a reduced parking rate and offering several project components to support a rate reduction, such as: car-sharing, bike-sharing, cycle track, interior and exterior bike parking, nearby amenities, and nearby transit.
+This project will connect more people to more places while reducing the need for vehicle trips.